sugitake/security-job-interview/README.md

     There are generally 9 elements of hardening, which are secure server location, control access permissions, set up your firewall, manage configuration, secure user accounts, apply patches to vulnerabilities, remove unnecessary software, plan a backup strategy, continuously monitor
 14. **What is Server Hardening benchmark?**
     A major Server Hardening benchmark is the Center of Internet Security(CIS).
 This is a set of globally recognized and consensus-driven best practices to help security practitioners implement and manage their cybersecurity defenses.
-15. What is a zero-day vulnerability?
+15. **What is a zero-day vulnerability?**

-16. What is TTP?
+    A zero-day vulnerability is a vulnerability in a system or device that has been disclosed but is not yet patched.
+An exploit that attacks a zero-day vulnerability is called a zero-day exploit.
+Attackers release malware before a developer has an oppotunity to create a patch to fix the vulnerability - hence "zero-day".
-17. What's the difference between hashing, encryption, and encoding?
+17. **What's the difference between hashing, encryption, and encoding?**
+    Hash is used to validate the integrity of the content by detecting all modifications and thereafter changes to a hash output.Encryption encodes data for the primary purpose of maintaining data confidentiality and security.
+It requires a private key to reversible function encrypted text to plain text.
+Organized [here](./hash_encry.md)
+18. **What is TTP?**
+    TTP stands for tactics, techniques, and procedures, which means the behavior of an actor.
+A tactic is the highest-levedl description of this behavior, while techniques gives a more detailed description of behavior in the context of a tactic, and procedures an even lower-level, highly detaild description in the context of a technique.
-18. Describe your home network or lab?
+19. Describe your home network or lab.

-19. Which is more secure, open source or closed source?
+20. Which is more secure, open source or closed source?
-20. What security framework is the best?
+21. What security framework is the best?
-21. What is the primary goal of IT security or cybersecurity?
+22. What is the primary goal of IT security or cybersecurity?
-22. What is a threat, risk, and a vulnerability?
+23. What is a threat, risk, and a vulnerability?
-23. Where do you get security news from?
+24. Where do you get security news from?
-24. Why are preventive controls better than detective controls?
+25. Why are preventive controls better than detective controls?
-25. Should you compressed or encryped first?
+26. Should you compressed or encryped first?
-26. What are the most important files in Linux?
+27. What are the most important files in Linux?
-27. What is the difference between shadow file and password file in linux?
+28. What is the difference between shadow file and password file in linux?
-28. What is previlege escalation in linux?\
+29. What is previlege escalation in linux?\
-29. What is the HTTP status code we might get back from a server?
+30. What is the HTTP status code we might get back from a server?
-30. What is the vulnerability assessment and penetration test?
+31. What is the vulnerability assessment and penetration test?
-31. What is the Mitre Att&ck framework?
+32. What is the Mitre Att&ck framework?
-32. How can we determine if an email is legitimate?
+33. How can we determine if an email is legitimate?
-33. What is SQL injection and how to prevent it?
+34. What is SQL injection and how to prevent it?
-34. What is Cross-site Scripting (XSS) and how will you mitigate it?
+35. What is Cross-site Scripting (XSS) and how will you mitigate it?
-35. What is data leakage and how will you detect and prevent it?
+36. What is data leakage and how will you detect and prevent it?
-36. What is Salting?
+37. What is Salting?
-37. What is Password salting?
+38. What is Password salting?
-38. What is honeypot?
+39. What is honeypot?
-39. What is Residual Resk?
+40. What is Residual Resk?